 “Fill your paper with the breathings of your heart.” —William Wordsworth

 Over the course of my life, I’ve embraced a number of different hobbies: baseball cards, video games, tennis, art, just to name a few.
-But none of them have changed my life or brought me as much satisfaction as the act of blogging.
-In almost too many ways to count, it has truly changed me and the way I live my life.
+But none of them have changed my life or brought me as much satisfaction as blogging.
+In almost too many ways to count, it has changed me and the way I live my life.

 1. You’ll become a better writer.
 At its core, writing is communication.
 It is about recording thoughts on paper and compelling others to agree with them.
 To that end, writing (just like every other form of communication that has ever existed) improves with practice.
 Blogging will not force you to become a better writer, it’ll just happen as you do it.
 And becoming a better writer holds important benefits for the rest of your life—whether you are creating a book, a presentation, a résumé, or an anniversary card for your spouse.